SvenHellsten/devPort/posts/apiHub.md

 visitor's car with a time and zone.
 This is handled in the same manner for automatic parking facilities as traditional parking attendant facilities.

+• <b>FacilityAccess:</b> Some zones have specific access systems.
+Like a door with a door code that needs to be convayed to the parker.

 <br/>

 All of the below will be in context of you as a reseller.
 These are the